Welcome to the Shetland Folk Festival

 Sorry, but Internet Explorer 7 (and below) is not supported by our site.
 In order to view and use the site as it should be, and to use our membership and ticket systems, please upgrade to a later version.

-The 36th Shetland Folk Festival will be held between 28th April and 1st May 2016 and as the UK's most northerly folk festival, it is regarded as a prestigious event for performers, locals and visitors alike.
+The 37th Shetland Folk Festival will be held between 27th - 30th April and as the UK's most northerly folk festival, it is regarded as a prestigious event for performers, locals and visitors alike.